-Area Contingency planning Resolution weekend Bail-in period Exit MREL Provide up to date information on eligible liabilities to confirm sufficient MREL and internal MREL resources in place Reflect write-down/ conversion/ cancellation of internal MREL on internal systems.
-Coordinate issuance of CEs Prepare MREL issuance plan Implement issuance plan ViR Support Independent Valuer in carrying out resolution valuations n/a Support the Independent Valuer in finalising resolution valuations Support the Independent Valuer in carrying out post resolution valuations.
-FiR Monitor current liquidity position and assess projected position and needs Request access to the Resolution Liquidity Framework (RLF) if required Cease accessing RLF if applicable Transition to private sources of funding and repay Central Bank funding Stays Produce data on financial contracts; assess close-out risk Communicate with financial counterparties impacted by the application of the general or temporary Stays. n/a FMIs Approve and implement FMI contingency plans Communicate with third parties Implement actions identified in the FMI contingency plans as required n/a OCIR Assess risks to continuity of critical or essential services/ assets and need to access segregated liquidity Where required, develop TSAs to support restructuring actions N/A Restructuring Prepare draft business reorganisation plan. n/a Finalise business reorganisation plan.
-Once approved by the BoE, initiate implementation of the business reorganisation plan.
-Complete implementation of business reorganisation plan.
-Management Prepare to implement retention / succession plans as required Accommodate BiA and other new appointments as necessary Submit SMF applications to PRA/ FCA.
-Amend responsibilities and incentives of key roles to reflect exit from resolution Governance Initiate contingency planning for resolution Submit Change in Control application Transition into resolution governance Continue to operate resolution governance Submit Change in Control application reflecting new controllers Define post resolution governance New shareholders vote in new Board Communications Approve communications plan to include internal, external and market comms.
-If instructed by the BoE, make pre-resolution comms to specific key third parties, e.g. critical FMIs or key suppliers.
-Make necessary communications as per comms plan Continue to deliver communications plan Continue to deliver communications plan
+Area Contingency planning Resolution weekend Bail-in period Exit from resolution MREL Provide up to date information on eligible liabilities to confirm sufficient MREL and internal MREL resources in place Reflect write-down/ conversion/ cancellation of internal MREL on internal systems.
+Coordinate issuance of CEs Prepare MREL issuance plan Implement issuance plan ViR Support Independent Valuer in carrying out resolution valuations n/a Support the Independent Valuer in finalising resolution valuations Support the Independent Valuer in carrying out post resolution valuations FiR Monitor current liquidity position and assess projected position and needs Request access to the Resolution Liquidity Framework (RLF) if required Cease accessing RLF if applicable Transition to private sources of funding and repay Central Bank funding Stays Produce data on financial contracts; assess close-out risk Communicate with third parties Communicate with financial counterparties impacted by the application of the general or temporary Stays n/a FMIs Approve and implement FMI contingency plans Implement actions identified in the FMI contingency plans as required n/a OCIR Assess risks to continuity of critical services and need to access segregated liquidity to ensure financial resilience of intra-group entities Where required, develop TSAs to support restructuring actions N/A Restructuring Prepare draft business reorganisation plan n/a Finalise business reorganisation plan.
+Once approved by the BoE, initiate implementation of the business reorganisation plan Complete implementation of business reorganisation plan Management Prepare to implement retention / succession plans as required n/a Submit SMF applications to PRA/ FCA Amend responsibilities and incentives of key roles to reflect exit from resolution Governance Initiate contingency planning for resolution Accommodate bail-in administrator (BiA) and other new appointments as necessary Submit Change in Control application Transition into resolution governance Continue to operate resolution governance Submit Change in Control application reflecting new controllers Define post resolution governance New shareholders vote in new Board Communications Approve communications plan to include internal, external and market comms If instructed by the BoE, make pre-resolution comms to specific key third parties, e.g. critical FMIs or key suppliers Make necessary communications as per comms plan Continue to deliver communications plan Continue to deliver communications plan